Stochastic differential equation based on a multimodal potential to model movement data in ecology

-The procedure to sample each instances of $\bo{Y}^{j,i}$ given $\bo{Y}_{j-1}$ and $\bo{Y}_{j}$ is the Exact Algorithm EA1 of \cite{beskos:papaspiliopoulos:roberts:fearnhead:2006}.
-This EM based method offers the advantage of avoiding approximation error due to time discretization of the SDE.
-The only error comes from the Monte Carlo simulations based on $M_j,N_j$, $1\le j \le n$, used to approximate the expectation in the E-step.
-In theory, if the conditions \eqref{eq:cons:cond} and \eqref{eq:bound:cond} are satisfied, it is always possible to simulate a point $\bo{Y}_t$ at any time $t_i \leq t \leq t_{i+1}$ conditionally on the observations $\bo{Y}_i$ and $\bo{Y}_{i+1}$.
+This method offers the advantage of avoiding approximation errors due to time discretization of the SDE.
+The only error comes from the Monte Carlo simulations used to approximate the expectation in the E-step (see details in the supplementary material).
+In theory, if the conditions \eqref{eq:cons:cond} and \eqref{eq:bound:cond} are satisfied, it is always possible to perform these simulations.
 However, the simulation algorithm is based on rejection sampling and the acceptance probability is equal to: